phalcon-orphanage/docs/en/upgrade.md

 Calling`newInstance()` will return a [Phalcon\Filter\FilterLocator](api/Phalcon_Filter_FilterLocator) object with all the sanitizers registered.
 The sanitizers are lazy loaded so they are instantiated only when called from the locator.

 #### Load only sanitizers you want
-You can instantiate the [Phalcon\Filter\FilterLocator](api/Phalcon_Filter_FilterLocator) component and either use the `set()` method to set all the sanitizers you need, or pass an array in the contructor with the sanitizers you want to register.
+You can instantiate the [Phalcon\Filter\FilterLocator](api/Phalcon_Filter_FilterLocator) component and either use the `set()` method to set all the sanitizers you need, or pass an array in the constructor with the sanitizers you want to register.

 <a name='filter-di-factorydefault'></a>
 ### Using the `FactoryDefault`